-There’s never been a more challenging time to run a small business, but the soul of our cities depends on your continued success!
-Curbivore is a unique opportunity to learn from other chefs, restaurateurs, and retailers who have managed to thrive in this challenging environment.
+There’s never been a more challenging time to run a business, but the soul of our cities depends on your continued success of businesses both large and small!
+Curbivore is a unique opportunity to learn from other operators, chefs / restaurateurs, and retailers who have managed to thrive in this challenging environment.

 Discover how to adapt your offerings to take advantage of new trends and logistical offerings like streateries / eatlets & ghost kitchens, how to master the art of popups, and how to profitably pivot to takeout and delivery.
 And get facetime with the city leaders and the next generation of startup mavens that can help you get up and running quicker than ever.

 Restaurants, bars, small businesses and local institutions are the heart and soul of America’s great cities.
 While they’re an irreparable source of neighborhood culture, and a vital source of the sales tax revenue we collectively depend on, they’re currently struggling like never before.

 Join the conversation, listen to their needs, and share your own expertise and experience – and together we can solve these thorny issues.

 Kick the Tires & Taste the Future!

 Join us outdoors in sunny Downtown LA on March 3rd to meet the movers and shakers driving these trends, test the new technologies and designs pushing the industry forward, and taste the amazing cuisines that have emerged from this maelstrom.